AdobeDocs/analytics-learn.en/help/intro-to-analytics/transitioning-from-other-platforms/transition-from-google-analytics.md

 ## 1. Introduction

-One of the biggest challenges in transition between any tool is learning where to find equivalent functionality and learning how to use it efficiently.
+One of the largest challenges in transitioning between any tool is learning where to find equivalent functionality and learning how to use it efficiently.
 This discussion is part of a larger guide to help users transition to Adobe Analytics (either as a new user, or one coming from Google Analytics) easier.
 An in-depth comparison to GA; as the most likely comparative tool that most users will have familiarity with; is provided to help users correlate existing knowledge to the new toolset.
 While there is no substitute for practice; this will help get you started and hopefully reduce the frustrations you may encounter during this time (or even as a refresher after you start to get into the swing of things).

 We should also just have a quick terminology comparison: